gentle-giraffe-apps/Gentle-Networking-Notes/README.md

 I use LLMs to generate initial explanations, explore alternative formulations, and iteratively rewrite sections for clarity and structure.
 In many cases, the final text is the result of multiple guided rewrites rather than line-by-line manual authorship.

-What *is* mine — and what I explicitly stand behind — are:
+What *is* mine, and what I explicitly stand behind, are:
 - the topics chosen,
 - the architectural positions taken,
 - the trade-offs emphasized,